Standard, accessible NerdWallet modal. Built on top of the 3rd party

 With Secure Encryption Message

-If your modal doesn't have a title, use the
+If you use a custom title, you can use the

 react-modal library needs to know the root of your application so it can hide it via the

 aria-hidden attribute when the modal is open.
 This "app element" is automatically set to